Copy-Move Image Forgery Detection Based on Evolving Circular Domains Coverage: Experimental Results and Analysis

-We chose the aforementioned dataset \cite{b9}, which is used by many state-of-the-art schemes, to conduct our experiments.
-This dataset consists of 48 high-resolution uncompressed portable network graphics (PNG) true color images.
-The average size of these images is 1500$\times$1500.
-These images contain both particularly smooth and highly textured areas, with various kinds of forgery regions such as animals, plants, landscapes, cultural relics, etc. Besides, these copy-move forgery regions are attacked by rotation, scaling, downsampling, JPEG compression, and noise addition.
-The dataset is not just a few meaningless and simple forged images, it provides corresponding ground-truth images which are realistic.
-Thus, we chose this dataset to objectively evaluate our scheme, and computed the average precision and recall using all these images in this dataset to reduce the randomness of the samples.
+Some state-of-the-art schemes uses True Positive Rate (TPR), False Positive Rate (FPR) and Accuracy (ACC) \cite{b42,b45} to evaluate their performance, while some choose precision $p$, recall $r$ \cite{b9,b25,b26} and $F_1$ score.
+To comprehensively evaluate CMFD methods, these two different metrics are used at two different levels.

-At the image level, we focus on the practicality of our scheme to evaluate whether it can distinguish or not the difference between original images and forged images, as our original intention is to expose digital image forgery.
-However, at the pixel level, we should not only pay attention whether the proposed scheme can distinguish forged images and original images or not, but also present or cover detected forgery regions perfectly.
-We use two evolution metrics, precision $p$ and recall $r$ \cite{b9,b25,b26} to qualitatively and quantitatively evaluate the experiments at the image and pixel levels.
+At the image level, we focus on the practicality of our scheme to evaluate whether it can distinguish or not the difference between authentic images and forged images, as our original intention is to expose digital image forgery.
+In this case, metrics TPR, FPR and ACC are used.
+In CMFD schemes, the TPR $t$ indicates the percentage of correctly classified copy-move regions, while the FPR $f$ denotes that of incorrectly located cloned regions.
+They are defined as \cite{b42,b45}: